Berg adder

-The berg adder (Bitis atropos) is a venomous viper species endemic to mountainous regions in southern Africa.
+The berg adder (Bitis atropos) is a viper species endemic to mountainous regions in southern Africa.
 No subspecies are currently recognized.

 Taxonomy

 The specific name, atropos, refers to the Greek mythological goddess Atropos, who was one of the Three Fates, the one who cut the thread of life.
 The type locality given is "America", but this is obviously a mistake.
 More likely, it is the Cape of Good Hope, according to FitzSimons (1962).